-Although Asia Pacific will continue posting growth rates that are among the world’s highest, secondary outbreaks in major APAC markets along with headwinds from Europe will weigh on the region’s recovery through 2021.
+Although the Asia Pacific business outlook will continue posting growth rates that are among the world’s highest, secondary outbreaks in major APAC markets along with headwinds from Europe will weigh on the region’s recovery through 2021.
 Multinationals should plan for consumer spending and private investment to recover but remain subdued across most markets.
 They should also expect some bright spots from public investment and government spending.

 As executives pursue opportunities in this environment, they should prepare to deal with substantial uncertainty.
 Shifts in the global economy, continuing US-China tensions, and localized outbreaks and lockdowns will continue to create more volatility than the APAC portfolio has seen in decades.
 To maximize their chances of success, executives and their teams will have to hone the skill sets required to navigate uncertainty, something that is commonplace in more volatile regions but which few in APAC have had to develop over the last 20 years.